Youth + Social Change through Youth as Decision-Makers

 - Youth Participation in Decision-Making in Sub-Saharan Africa by Christiana E.E.
 Okojie for the United Nations pdf

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in decision-making in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change in decision-making in your community or organization, contact us.